Constitution of the Faculty Senate of Tyler Junior College

 Section 1: The officers of the Senate will be the president, the president-elect, and the secretary.
 All officers of the Senate are ineligible to succeed themselves in office.

-Section 2: The President-Elect and the Secretary will be elected by secret ballot with a majority vote from the Senate membership for a term of one year at a special meeting of the current and newly elected Senate, the last Tuesday in March in which classes meet.
-The president-elect must have served on the Faculty Senate in the academic year in which elected, and must have a minimum of one year remaining in his term.
-The election will be by secret ballot with a majority of votes of the Senate necessary of election.
-The current president will preside over the election of the new officers.
+Section 2: The current president will preside over the election of the new officers.
+The president-elect and the secretary will be elected for a term of one year by secret ballot with a majority (greater than 50%) vote from the current senators present and voting at a special meeting on the last Tuesday in March on which classes meet.
+The president-elect must have served on the Faculty Senate in the academic year in which elected, and must have a minimum of one year in his/her term or have been recently re-elected by their school to serve another term.
+The election will be by secret ballot with a majority of votes of the Senate necessary for election.
+Should no candidate receive a majority vote on the first ballot, then an immediate runoff shall occur between the two highest vote recipients.
+(Revised May 2017)

 Article IV: Powers and Duties of the Senate

-Within the limitations imposed by the fact that ultimate authority rests with the Board of Trustees of Tyler Junior College and is delegated by that body to the various administrative levels, the Senate will have the following powers.
+Within the limitations imposed by the fact that ultimate authority rests with the Board of Trustees of Tyler Junior College and is delegated by that body to the various administrative levels, the Senate will have the following powers: (Revised April 2014)

 Section 1: The Senate will represent and act for the faculty in all matters of general policy affecting the welfare of Tyler Junior College, and will act in an advisory, planning and consultative capacity to the administration of the college.